Nullpoint56/SmartImageAlbum/docs/architecture_documentation.md

 ### Strengths

-* **Centralized orchestration:** The Coordinator manages all workflow logic, making the system easy to extend and debug.
 * **Stateless, scalable services:** Each component is independently deployable and horizontally scalable.
 * **Separation of concerns:** The API, embedding logic, and orchestration are clearly decoupled.
 * **Cloud-native design:** Services implement health checks, are environment-driven, and compatible with container orchestration.
 * **Async and modular pipeline:** Enables non-blocking image processing with room for additional processing steps in the future.
 * **ML model abstraction:** Embedding logic is isolated, making it easy to swap or upgrade ML models.

 ### Weaknesses

-* **Coordinator as single point of failure:** The system heavily depends on the Coordinator.
-If it fails, the entire processing pipeline halts.
+* **Queue coordination dependency:** The system depends on Arq and Redis.
+If Redis fails, no new jobs are processed.
-* **Image transfer overhead:** The Coordinator pulls full image files from object storage, which may introduce network or latency bottlenecks.
+* **Embedding recomputation risk:** Without embedding cache, reuploads can lead to duplicate embedding computation.
-* **Limited real-time capabilities:** The system is not yet optimized for streaming or real-time processing ( batch-centric design).
+* **Limited real-time capabilities:** The system is not yet optimized for streaming or real-time processing (batch-centric design).

 ---